"To Improve is to Change; To be Perfect is to Change Often."

 Steve Colori has a monthly column with The Good Men's Project.
 The next installment is Wednesday October, 11.

 Experiencing & Overcoming Schizoaffective Disorder

-Steve Colori has published thirteen essays with Oxford Medical Journals; he has written for Mclean Hospital since 2011; he has a column with The Good Men's Project in their Health and Wellness Section titled "Steve Colori Talks Mental Health".
-Steve has lectured Mclean's Harvard Resident Doctors quarterly since 2012; he lectures at Simmons College Graduate School of Social Work; he has lectured at NAMI GBCAN Boston; and he has also lectured at Mass General Hospital's “Schizophrenia Day".
+Steve Colori has published thirteen essays with Oxford Medical Journals; he has written for McLean Hospital since 2011; he has a column with The Good Men's Project in their Health and Wellness Section titled "Steve Colori Talks Mental Health".
+Steve has lectured McLean's Harvard Resident Doctors quarterly since 2012; he lectures at Simmons College Graduate School of Social Work; he has lectured at NAMI GBCAN Boston; and he has also lectured at Mass General Hospital's “Schizophrenia Day".